Personal-CS50-WEB/Final-project/README.md

 - **Container folder**: Has jsx files for main components.
    - create_survey.jsx: Has a form with the survey fields and when it is submitted create function from actions folder will be called to call API in a post request to create a record for that new survey.
-    - home.jsx: Has the home page component that calls API to get the active surveys and render a list of those surveys using SuveyCard components from the helper folder.
+    - home.jsx: Has the home page component that calls API to get the active surveys and render a list of those surveys using SurveyCard components from the helper folder.
     - user_surveys.jsx:  Contains a component that calls API to get the users surveys and render those surveys using Table components from the helper folder and allows the user to edit each survey deadline or close the survey by clicking a specific button and call edit function from actions folder that calls API in a patch request to update the data.
     - user_submissions.jsx:  Contains a component that calls API to get the users submissions on the surveys and render those surveys using Table components from the helper folder.
     - survey_submissions.jsx:  Contains a component that calls API to get the submissions on specific surveys and render those surveys using Table components from the helper folder.
     - submission.jsx:  Contains a component that calls API to get a submission by its id and render it using Answer components from the helper folder.
-    - results.jsx: Has the results component that calls API to get the closed surveys and render a list of those surveys using SuveyCard components from the helper folder.
+    - results.jsx: Has the results component that calls API to get the closed surveys and render a list of those surveys using SurveyCard components from the helper folder.
     - result.jsx: Has the result component that calls API to get a closed survey  by its id and render a result of each question in that survey using question components from the helper folder.
     - login.jsx: Has a form for login thatcalls login function from actions folder and allows the user to login.
-    - signup.jsx: Has a form for signup that calls login component when account created to let users login.
+    - signup.jsx: Has a form for signup that calls the login component when account created to let users login.
     - activate.jsx: Has a form for activating new users.

 -  **Helper folder:** Has helper jsx files that are used in main components.
    - create survey folder: Has two child components: SurveyInfoFields in survey_info.jsx for survey information fields and QuestionFields in question_info.jsx for each question fields.
-   -  List survey folder: Has a child component: SurveyCard in surveys.jsx that renders survey.
+   -  List survey folder: Has a child component: SurveyCard in surveys.jsx that renders surveys.
    -  User surveys folder:  Has two child components: Table in user_surveys.jsx for survey information and ModalForm in modal_form.jsx that enables the user to update each survey deadline.
    -  Submissions folder: Has two child components: Answer in answer.jsx for one submission answers and Table in submissions.jsx for the submissions information.
    -  Take survey folder: Has Question components in question.jsx file that has TextQuestion in text_question.jsx file, NumQuestion in num_question.jsx file, CheckboxQuestion and RadioQuestion  in choice_question.jsx file as childs components.